kobayashikona/Note/Datastructure/ch1_Essential_Concepts.md

 Function is a piece of code which performs a task.

-When a fuction start, local variables in it will be created in stack.
+When a function start, local variables in it will be created in stack.
 And these variables will be deleted once the function ends.

 Ways to pass parameters
 1. Pass by Value